 Located in Western Australia within the Stirling local government area, Mirrabooka is a moderately sized suburb (postcode 6061).
 The area has roughly 8,000 residents and a mix of families and early-career residents, with a median age of 36.
 Households earn a median income of $66K per year, with an average household size of 3 people.
 Recent annual estimates show population movement into the broader catchment, with population growth running at +1.6% year-on-year at the LGA level.
-WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
-WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
+WA employment has moved +1.9% year-on-year in the official ABS Labour Force trend series, which provides the broader jobs backdrop for this suburb.
+WA also had 24 Commonwealth-backed major projects under construction, 12 underway, and 12 in planning as at 2025-09-01, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are labourers, community & personal service, technicians & trades.
 Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are English, Australian, Vietnamese.

+Mirrabooka has a median house price of $810,000, which has surged by 20% year-on-year.
 The current median weekly rent is $650.
+This gives a gross rental yield of approximately 4.2%.
 The median monthly mortgage repayment is $1,493.

 Mirrabooka is served by 4 schools, including 2 primary, 1 combined, 1 special.
 The average ICSEA score is 947, which is below the national average of 1,000.
 Public transport access includes 1 rail station, 52 bus stops.

-Looking at the investment signals, Population growth of +1.6% year-on-year points to stable demand fundamentals.
+Looking at the investment signals, Gross rental yield sits at around 4.2% (moderate yield).
+Property prices are near the state median ($810K/$1.0M).
+The price-to-income ratio of 12.3x is considered stretched.
+House prices have moved +20.0% year-on-year.
+Population growth of +1.6% year-on-year points to stable demand fundamentals.
 Building approvals have changed +0% year-on-year, indicating steady development activity.